samruddhi3012/Insurance-Price-Forecasting/README.md

 ## 🕵️ Objectives
 The objective of this project is to analyse the insurance dataset and build an optimized machine learning model to make accurate predictions of insurance costs based on the provided dataset.

+## Data
+The dataset contains historical records of 1338 insured customers with the following columns:
+* Age: Age of the primary beneficiary.
+* Sex: Gender of the primary beneficiary.
+* BMI: Body mass index of the primary beneficiary.
+* Children: Number of children the primary beneficiary has.
+* Smoker: Whether the primary beneficiary smokes.
+* Region: The primary beneficiary's residential area in the US.
+* Charges: Individual medical costs billed by health insurance.

 ## 🪛 Tools Used

 * Tools : Python, Jupyter Notebook